hadley/adv-r/Functional-programming.md

 The chapter concludes with a case study exploring __numerical integration__ showing how we can build a family of composite integration tools starting from very simple primitives.
 This will a recurring theme: if we start with small building blocks that we can easily understand, when we combine them into more complex structures, we can still feel confident that they are correct.

-The exposition of functional programming continues in the following two chapters: [[functionals]] and [[function operators]].
+The exposition of functional programming continues in the following two chapters: [[functionals]], which explore functions that take functions as arguments and give vectors as output, and [[function operators]], functions that both input and output functions.

 ### Other languages

 FP programming techniques are the core technique in FP languages, like Haskell, OCaml and F#.
 They are also well supported in multi-paradigm systems like Lisp, Scheme, Clojure and Scala.
 You can use FP techniques in modern scripting languages, like python, ruby and javascript, but they tend not to be the dominant technique employed by most programmers.
 Java and C# provide few functional tools, and while it's possible to do FP in those languages, it tends to be a somewhat awkward fit.
 Similarly, for functional programming in C. Googling for "functional programming in X" will find you a tutorial in any language, but it may be syntactically awkward or used so rarely that other programmers will not understand your code.

 Recently FP has experienced a surge in interest because it provides a complementary set of techniques to object oriented programming, which has been the dominant style for the last several decades.
 Since FP functions tend to not modify their inputs, it makes programs that are easier to reason about using only local information, and are often easier to parallelise.
-The traditional weaknesses of FP languages, poorer performance and sometimes unpredictable memory usage, have largely been eliminated in recent years.
+The traditional weaknesses of FP languages, poorer performance and sometimes unpredictable memory usage, have been largely eliminated in recent years.

 ## Motivation